lewagon/dotfiles/04-Front-End/08-Product-Design-Sprint/04-Mockup/README.md

 ## Example

-Here is the zoning for the airbnb page detailing the flat:
+Here is the zoning for the airbnb page detailing a flat:

 ![](https://raw.githubusercontent.com/lewagon/fullstack-images/master/product-design/show-zoning.png)